gsoft-inc/wl-web-configs/CONTRIBUTING.md

 The main difference to account for is that the `devDependencies` must now be installed locally in every package `package.json` file rather than in the root `package.json` file.

+### Turborepo

+This repository use [Turborepo](https://turbo.build/repo/docs) to execute it's commands.
+Turborepo help saving time with it's built-in cache but also ensure the packages topological order is respected when executing commands.

+To be understand the relationships between the commands, have a look at this repository [turbo.json](./turbo.json) configuration file.

 ## Project overview

 This project is composed of many packages.
 Each package is located in the [packages](packages/) directory.
 These packages represent shared configuration for tools that are used across the Workleap projects.